The Sounds of Christmas

 0 Comments

-The Sounds of Halloween 2021
+The Sounds Of Halloween 2024

 Like most families, Halloween and Christmas have always been big at our house.
 Lisa and the kids are on the Halloween side, while I'm with Santa.

 I learned long ago not to try and convert any of them.
-I think what happened at Disneyland once illustrates it best.
+I think what happened at Disneyland once explains it best.
 In one of the studios at California Adventure, you can use this machine to determine which hero or villain you are.

 I was Tarzan.
 All three of them were villains.